dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/facebook_ads.md

 debug_access_token()
 ```

-We highly recommend you to add the token expiration timestamp to get notified a week before token
+We strongly advice you to add the token expiration timestamp to get notified a week before token
 expiration that you need to rotate it.
 Right now the notifications are sent to logger with error
 level.
 In config.toml / secrets.toml: